tq-bit/radunia/readme.md

 > Note that it will throw an error if you do not have node.js installed on your local machine.

-Make sure you have the `docker-compose` binary installed.
+Make sure you have the `docker-compose` binary installed and exchanged the setup scripts the second part of the `docker-compose.yaml`.

+> You have to comment out the login-app-dev service and uncomment login-app

 Then, in the project's root directory, run:

 ```shell
 docker-compose up